kata-containers/kata-containers/architecture.md

 In other words, a kubelet is a CRI client and expects a CRI implementation to handle the server side of the interface.
-[CRI-O\*](https://github.com/kubernetes-incubator/cri-o) is a CRI implementation that relies on [OCI](https://github.com/opencontainers/runtime-spec) compatible runtimes for managing container instances.
+[CRI-O\*](https://github.com/kubernetes-incubator/cri-o) and CRI-containerd\* are CRI implementationn that rely on [OCI](https://github.com/opencontainers/runtime-spec) compatible runtimes for managing container instances.

-Clear Containers is an officially supported CRI-O runtime.
-It is OCI compatible and therefore aligns with CRI-O architecture and requirements.
+Kata Containers is an officially supported CRI-O and CRI-containerd runtime.
+It is OCI compatible and therefore aligns with each projects' architecture and requirements.
-However, due to the fact that Kubernetes execution units are sets of containers (also known as pods) rather than single containers, the Clear Containers runtime needs to get extra information to seamlessly integrate with Kubernetes.
+However, due to the fact that Kubernetes execution units are sets of containers (also known as pods) rather than single containers, the Kata Containers runtime needs to get extra information to seamlessly integrate with Kubernetes.

 ### Problem statement